xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/advanced_menu_management_with_extended_simple_cms.md

 ## Introduction

-The video below shows how the X-Cart 5 Extended Simple CMS module expands the default Menus functionality and allows you to build multi-level dropdown menus in the primary menu and multi-column menus in the footer.
+The video below shows how the X-Cart 5 Extended Simple CMS addon expands the default Menus functionality and allows you to build multi-level dropdown menus in the primary menu and multi-column menus in the footer.

 ## Video
 **Published on Sep 15, 2015**